 - Meanwhile, heat a dry cast-iron skillet or griddle over high heat, and add the peppers and garlic.
 Shake the skillet occasionally until the skins are soft and charred, about 10 minutes for the peppers, and 15 minutes for the garlic.

 - Let tomatoes, garlic and peppers cool.
-The tomato skins will be easy to remove at this point, peel tomatoes, reserving the juices.
+The tomato skins will be easy to remove at this point, peel tomatoes, and cut the tomato core out, reserving the juices.
 Pull the stems off the jalapenos (and, if you want less heat remove all the seeds and membranes from inside the peppers).

-- Place the peppers and garlic in a food processor or blender with ½ teaspoon of salt, and process until finely chopped.
+- Place the peppers and garlic in a food processor with ½ teaspoon of salt, and process until finely chopped.

 - Add the onion and pulse a few times until you have a coarse chop.
 Add the tomatoes along with the reserved juices and pulse again until you have a coarse textured puree.
 Stir in the cilantro and pulse one or two more times.